nmichlo/msc-research/README.md

 The entrypoint for basic experiments is `experiment/run.py`.

-Some configuration will be required, but basic experiments can be adjusted by modifying the [Hydra Config 1.0](https://github.com/facebookresearch/hydra) files in `experiment/config` (Please note that hydra 1.1 is not yet supported).
+Some configuration will be required, but basic experiments can be adjusted by modifying the [Hydra Config 1.1](https://github.com/facebookresearch/hydra) files in `experiment/config`.

 Modifying the main `experiment/config/config.yaml` is all you need for most basic experiments.
 The main config file contains